Galaxy Zoo: Cosmic Dawn -- morphological classifications for over 41,000 galaxies in the Euclid Deep Field North from

-The first subject set of 16\,671 subjects was fully classified by at least 40 volunteers per subject.
-As discussed in Section~\ref{subsec:zoobot-active-learning}, with the introduction of Zoobot active learning to the second subject set, 528 of the subjects were immediately and confidently retired by Zoobot without any volunteer classifications; the remaining 30\,148 subjects each received at least one volunteer classification, of which 19\,686 (65 per cent) had fewer than ten volunteer responses before being retired by Zoobot.
+The first set of 16\,671 subjects was fully classified by at least 40 volunteers per subject.
+As discussed in Section~\ref{subsec:zoobot-active-learning}, with the introduction of Zoobot active learning to the second set, 528 of the subjects were immediately and confidently retired by Zoobot without any volunteer classifications; the remaining 30\,148 each received at least one volunteer classification, of which 19\,686 (65 per cent) had fewer than ten volunteer responses before being retired by Zoobot.
 Figure \ref{fig:classification-count} shows the number of votes that each subject received from volunteers.
-For subjects with less than 40 votes, there is a skew towards low counts, due to Zoobot retiring many subjects quickly and more over time as it trains through active learning.
-The threshold for subject retirement is made obvious by the peak at 40 votes, which, in addition to subjects in the first subject set each receiving at least 40 votes, is amplified by 22.6 per cent of subjects in the second subject set also receiving at least 40 votes: for these cases, if Zoobot could not confidently classify a subject after being seen by a small number of volunteers, it was unlikely to ever retire it early, leading to those subjects hitting (or exceeding) the retirement threshold.
-There are many subjects that received slightly more than 40 votes due to subjects with just under 40 votes receiving multiple volunteers almost simultaneously, which cause them to surpass 40 votes before the automated retirement can be enacted.
+For those with less than 40 votes, there is a skew towards low counts, due to Zoobot retiring many subjects quickly and more over time as it trains through active learning.
+The threshold for retirement is made obvious by the peak at 40 votes, which, in addition to subjects in the first set each receiving at least 40 votes, is amplified by 22.6 per cent of subjects in the second set also receiving at least 40 votes: for these cases, if Zoobot could not confidently classify a subject after being seen by a small number of volunteers, it was unlikely to ever retire it early, leading to those subjects hitting (or exceeding) the retirement threshold.
+There are many subjects that received slightly more than 40 votes, as those with just under 40 votes could receive classifications from multiple volunteers almost simultaneously before the automated retirement could be enacted.